Foreigner (character): Fictional character biography

-The Foreigner was once hired to kill the Hobgoblin by the mercenary Jason Macendale (who later himself became the Hobgoblin).
-He carried out the execution of Ned Leeds.
-The Foreigner's men made quick work and slit Leeds's throat.
-It was later revealed that Leeds was actually a puppet of the original Hobgoblin who had abandoned the persona to avoid such an assassination.
-Later he hired Whisper, Pulse, Swift, and Warfare to kill Betty Brant Leeds, who was seeking to expose the Foreigner's role in Ned's death.
-He revealed to Betty that Leeds was supposedly the original Hobgoblin.
+The Foreigner is hired to kill Ned Leeds by Jason Macendale.
+It is later revealed that Leeds was a puppet of Hobgoblin (Roderick Kingsley), who had abandoned the persona to avoid such an assassination.
+Foreigner hires Whisper, Pulse, Swift, and Warfare to kill Betty Brant, Leeds' widow, who is seeking to expose the Foreigner's role in his death.
+Foreigner reveals to Betty that Leeds was supposedly the original Hobgoblin.